SEB-Core/mongoose-recipes/README.md

 Running Server on Port 3000 . . .
 ```

-Now let's make a request to `'http://localhost:3000/'` with Insomnia to test your base route.
+Now let's make a request to `'http://localhost:3000/'` with [Insomnia](https://insomnia.rest/) or [Postman](https://www.postman.com/downloads/) to test your base route.

 The response you get should be `Your app is connected . . . `.
 You will eventually replace this with your rendered EJS home page.
 This is just a test to make sure your server is set up properly.